mylabpcb/myCPU/pages/en/mycpu/introduction.md

     <figcaption>myCPU BUS module board view</figcaption>
 </figure>

 The myCPU supports different types of architectural layouts thanks to its modular nature.
-The most common are: **Vertical** and **Landscape** layouts but other layouts would be possible; In a landscape layout, 2 chains of BUS module boards are connected using the **Layout Connector** at the top to share the buses between both chains and the **Layout Terminator** at the bottom.
-In a vertical layout only a **Single Layout Connector** at the top is needed to provide the power source to the layout and IDC empty connectors such as terminators at the bottom to a clean isolation.
+The most common are: **Vertical** and **Landscape** layouts but other layouts would be possible; In a landscape layout, 2 chains of BUS module boards are connected using the **Layout Connector** at the top, to share the buses between both chains, and the **Layout Terminator** at the bottom.
+In a vertical layout only a **Single Layout Connector** at the top is needed to provide the power source to the layout, and using IDC empty connectors such as terminators at the bottom to a clean isolation.
 {: style="text-align: justify"}

 <figure class="center">